 Nowhere to hide…

 Bovela presents us with a better opportunity to make things simple and to have greater confidence the farm is protected.
 This is because it is a live vaccine requiring only one dose to give 12 months of protection.
 BVD is involved in many diseases beyond just infertility and we want to protect animals from as young as possible.
 For this reason we are launching a new approach we call ‘BVD Day’.
-One day a year we deal with BVD for the whole farm, rather than trying to juggle heifers and second doses at various stages in the year.
+One day a year we deal with BVD for the whole farm, with just a sweep up if required – this is in conversation with your vet.
 We will also do our screening on that day too to make sure the farm is virus free.

 So what happens on BVD Day?